Uncertainty-aware Three-phase Optimal Power Flow based on Data-driven Convexification: Uncertainty-aware Convex Optimization

-where $\mathcal{G}$ denotes the generator set, and $P$'s, $B$'s, $c$'s in $\Theta$ are inferred by training $\bar{\mathcal{D}}$ using regression (\ref{U_regression}).
+where $\mathcal{G}$ denotes the generator set, and $P_i$, $B_i$, $c_i$ in \textbf{Epi}($h$) are inferred by training $\tilde{\mathcal{D}}$ using regression (\ref{U_regression}).
 A typical objective of OPF in distribution systems is to minimize the active power from transmission grids.
 It is worth noting that (\ref{OPF}) is a deterministic optimization problem which is much less-complex than the existing robust, stochastic, and chance-constrained optimization frameworks.